Skip to main content

 What the IICRC standards (S500, S520, S540, S700, S760) actually say, what the certifications (WRT, AMRT, FSRT, OCT) mean, and how carriers use them to justify — and deny — insurance claim amounts.

-Illusory Coverage: When You Pay Premiums for Coverage That Can Never Actually Pay
+Illusory Coverage: When You Pay for Nothing

-Inflation Guard Coverage: The Double-Edged Endorsement Most Homeowners Misunderstand
+Inflation Guard Coverage: How the Endorsement Works

 Insurance Claim Negotiation Tactics